 Estate Planning

-- Estate Tax: A tax imposed on the transfer of an estate after the death of the owner.
+- Estate Tax: It refers to the tax imposed on estates transferred after the death of an owner.

-- Inheritance Tax: A tax imposed on the assets received by the beneficiaries of an estate.
+- Inheritance Tax: This is a compulsory levy imposed on the assets received from an estate by its beneficiaries.

-- Probate: The legal process of administering the estate of a deceased person, including the distribution of assets to heirs.
+- Probate: It is the legal process of managing a deceased person’s estate and passing on assets to heirs.